joericearchitect/site-joe-rice-architect/wiki/blog/trenches-working-with-new-swarm-mode.md

   - There is a concept of a "mount".
   - But, not for data volume, like regular docker engine.
   - Details are stil murky.

+* Docker Swarm mode doesn't support docker compose in current versino 1.12.
+So, you can't use docker-compose.yml files to deploy containers.
+  - But there's hope!
+Docker is adding a new concept called "Bundles" which are "stacks" of applications to be deployed together.
+  - If you install and run the current experimental version of Docker engine, you can use a tool to convert your docker-compose.yml into the bundle format.
+Then deploy the bundle.
+  - Docker 1.13 release will support deploying compose files as bundles natively.

 ## Terraform ##